openshift/enhancements/enhancements/dns/plugins.md

 ## Open Questions [optional]

-1. Is `operator.openshift.io` the best API group for the proposed `Forwarder` type?
+1. Is `operator.openshift.io` the best API group for the proposed `ForwardPlugin` type?
 2. How are API changes handled for cluster downgrades?
 3. Should IPv6 references for `Nameservers` be removed until OpenShift adds IPv6 support?
-4. Is the cluster domain (i.e. cluster.local) an invalid `Forwarder` domain?
+4. Is the cluster domain (i.e. cluster.local) an invalid `ForwardPlugin` domain?
-5. Should the number of `Forwarders` be restricted due to Gap 4?
+5. Should the number of `ForwardPlugins` be restricted due to Gap 4?

 ## Summary

-Currently, the [cluster-dns-operator](https://github.com/openshift/cluster-dns-operator) manages DNS forwarding with a static ConfigMap:
+DNS name resolution for services and pods is currently provided by an instance of [CoreDNS](https://coredns.io) that runs on each node in the cluster.
+The [cluster-dns-operator](https://github.com/openshift/cluster-dns-operator) manages the CoreDNS configuration with a statically-defined ConfigMap:

 ```bash
 $ oc get configmap/dns-default -n openshift-dns -o yaml